GLOBAL MARKETS-Stocks edge up as inflation data dims policy risk, oil jumps

 "In a worst-case scenario, lift-off will not be in March, but in May or June."

+The prospect of rate hikes by the Bank of England also boosted sterling.
+The pound GBP=D3 leapt 0.54% to $1.37055, its highest in more than two months against the dollar.

-Still, in another sign of persistent inflationary pressure, oil prices hit two-month highs on Wednesday, lifted by tight supply and easing concerns over the spread of the Omicron coronavirus variant.
+Still, in a sign that inflationary pressure could persist even as central banks tighten policy, oil prices hit two-month highs on Wednesday, lifted by tight supply and easing concerns over the spread of the Omicron coronavirus variant.

 Five-year Chinese government bond futures CTFc1 rose eight ticks to an 18-month high before trimming gains.
 Yuan gains were also capped.
 CNY/